Meet Our Collina Italiana Family

 Stefania’s passions include fashion, the arts, music and books.

-Born and raised in Milan.
-At age 4 she was assigned a private English tutor who later became her mentor and who instilled in her a love for languages.
-In 2010 Grace was admitted at the University of Glasgow in Glasgow, Scotland, where her interests focused primarily on Philosophy, Theatre, Spanish, French, and Russian.
+Born and raised in Milan, Grace was, at the age of 4, assigned to a private English tutor who later became her mentor, and who instilled in her a love for languages.
+In 2010, Grace was admitted to the University of Glasgow in Glasgow, Scotland, where her studies focused primarily on Philosophy, Theatre, Spanish, French, and Russian.

 Her teaching experience began when her mentor started passing onto her private clients who needed help practicing their English-speaking skills or prepping for tests.
 Having taught English for the past decade, Grace decided it was time to get certified to start teaching her native tongue.
 She received a certificate from the University of Siena and started her career as Italian teacher for English speakers.

 In 2015, she moved to New York to train at the Atlantic Acting School and graduated from their conservatory program in December 2017.

 Born and raised in Rome, Danilo is a trained and certified ISL teacher by the University of Siena and the Dilit International House of Rome.